PragmaticCoding/PragmaticCoding.github.io/_drafts/2023-12-30-radial_menu.md

 ```
 (Note that this snippet just has the colour stuff, other styling info has been stripped out.)

-The "trick" here is to define a standard colour, "-rm-fill-colour", using it in the base "radial-menu-item" selector, then redefine it for the `hover` status.
-In this case, it's a standard colour called "-rm-saturate-colour".
+The "trick" here is to define a standard colour, `-rm-fill-colour`, using it in the base `radial-menu-item` selector, then redefine it for the `hover` status.
+In this case, it's a standard colour called `-rm-saturate-colour`.
 Default values for these colours are defined in the `.root` section.
 Finally, the standard definitions for these colours are overridden in the context of the specific menu items.

 Using this technique, we don't have to define two states, "normal" and "hover" for each menu item, which keeps the stylesheet a bit simpler.